 People who say ‘My names are…’ think they know simple grammar than most of us because when two to three names are mentioned, they assume that’s a plural noun phrase.

-For the ones who would listen, let’s tell them this: a full name is a singular nominal concept because it refers to one individual and represents a singular object.
+For the ones who would listen, let’s tell them this: a full name is a singular nominal concept because it refers to one individual and represents a single human.

-Whether you have one or ten first names before your surname, they refer to YOU.
-They all combine to form your identity.
+Whether you have one or ten first names before your surname, they refer to YOU and they all combine to form your identity.

 - My name is Brian Advik Kofi Mohammed Angelo Ademola.

 However, the plural form might make sense if you answer different names in different places (e.g. as a secret agent), though this is an unlikely situation.

 - My names are Michael, Zlatan, and Luiz.

 Bonus: a surname is also known as family name, last name, or second name (British).